mikailkhona/Mod_Cog/README.md

 ## Contact
 If you have questions or suggestions (or find mistakes) please email me at mikailkhona at gmail dot com.

-## Citation statement
+## BibTeX Citation
-Please cite the following publication if you use these tasks:
+If you use Mod-Cog in a scientific publication, we would appreciate using the following citations

 Winning the lottery with neurobiology: faster learning on many cognitive tasks with fixed sparse RNNs